-Full description (Required) The comma operator, && operator and the || operator shall not be overloaded. function calls whose sequence point and ordering semantics are different from those of the built- in versions.
-It might not be obvious that these operators are overloaded, which might cause programming errors.
+Full description (Required) The comma operator, && operator and the || operator shall not be overloaded.

-(Required) The comma operator, && operator and the || operator shall not be overloaded.
+(Required) The comma operator, && operator and the $\ensuremath{\parallel}$ operator shall not be overloaded.

 Code examples The following code example fails the check and will give a warning: